bluscreenofjeff/Scripts/README.md

 This repo will house any one-off scripts that don't merit their own repo.

-## Aggressor Scripts
-Scripts written in [Cobalt Strike's](https://cobaltstrike.com) scripting language, Aggressor.
-* **beacon_to_empire.cna** - a script that leverages [Powershell Empire's](http://www.powershellempire.com/) RESTful API to migrate sessions from a Beacon session on Cobalt Strike

 ## Apache mod_rewrite
 Rulesets and supplemental scripts for use with Apache's mod_rewrite to strengthen phishing campaigns.
 For more info, see my [blog post](https://bluescreenofjeff.com/2016-03-22-strengthen-your-phishing-with-apache-mod_rewrite-and-mobile-user-redirection/) on the subject.
 * **Mobile User Redirection** - Redirect any users with mobile device user agents